cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 ## Troubleshoot Your SAML SSO Configuration

+If your SAML SSO configuration doesn't work, you can delete it by selecting **Delete Configuration**.
+Then you can configure SAML SSO once again.

 To get help, contact your Customer Success Manager (CSM) or support@cobalt.io.
-We’ll turn off SAML SSO for your organization.
-Then you can configure it again.

 | Troubleshooting Tip | Details |
 |---|---|